liferay/liferay-docs/develop/tutorials/articles/liferay-faces/12-contexts-and-dependency-injection-cdi-for-jsf-portlets.markdown

 Specs](http://cdi-spec.org/) to learn more about CDI and why it has become a popular component for JSF.

+This tutorial covers the following topics:

+- Configuring CDI on Liferay Portal
+- Configuring the Liferay CDI Portlet Bridge
+- Understanding CDI in JSF Annotations

-In this tutorial, you'll cover how to configure CDI on Liferay Portal.
-To do this, you'll configure Weld on Liferay Portal to leverage CDI with JSF portlets.
+First, you'll configure Weld on Liferay Portal to leverage CDI with JSF portlets.

 ## Configuring CDI on Liferay Portal